National Monuments Service

 The editor is Grace O'Keeffe.

 Each issue carries a detailed heritage guide of a major Irish archeological site (value €20 per annum).
 These guides are free to subscribers only.
-To purchase single copies of the latest one (Archaeological discoveries at Ticknick Park, Co.
-Dublin) click on the image at left.
+To purchase single copies of the latest one (Baltinglass Abbey in the 'Valley of Salvation') click on the image at left.

 CLICK HERE TO SUBSCRIBE